Contents

 On appeal with a retrial, the company this time did submit evidence that it paid Fu one month’s salary in lieu of notice and that the company had consulted with the trade union about the termination, after which the court the termination lawful.
 The Fu case stands for the proposition that a human resources compliance process must be in place to avoid legal risks when terminating employees who perform poorly.
 The case has garnered some attention because of the unusually incompetent lawyer, which resulted in a slight change in the facts to the same exact case.

 Terminating employees for poor performance can be done legally by setting up a performance evaluation system and ensuring staff fully comply with the process; evaluation forms should, at a minimum, clearly state job duties and objectives.
 Job analysis, a common human resources task, is the first step to ensure compliance because Chinese labor law requires evaluation metrics and objectives to be tailored to the job role.
-As part of the job analysis, common evaluation methodologies such as Key Performance Indicators (KPIs) or Outcomes and Key Results (OKRs) can be used to establish objective requirements for what constitutes minimum competence.
-Taken together, the job analysis and evaluation methodology serve as the foundation on which your legal case is built.

-Considering the cases, the best practice is instead to have all required evidence documented before a dispute arises which, in addition to proving the case, provides the arbitrator with a clear case timeline they can use to reduce their workload.
+During a dispute, having all required documentation in place makes proving your case easier, and provides the arbitrator with a clear case timeline of all the actions you took.

+A common problem in China is managers cut corners on this compliance need: they merely define the position role with provisions in the employment contract, job description, and performance evaluation form.
 During job analysis, ensure managers document relevant evidence from the start and maximize the amount of information contained in the performance evaluation forms.
 The termination process steps can then be matched to the job role, performance indicators or objectives, evaluation standards, and results.

-These performance evaluation standards should be reviewed for compliance with the China Employment Contract Act.
 The performance evaluation methodology should be prepared using an inclusive process and delivered in writing with a signed receipt to the entire staff before it goes into effect.
 Review how performance evaluations are being done by staff to ensure full compliance with the methodology, and proactively identify risks associated with lack of objectivity or bias, especially the possibility that individuals are singled out for disparate treatment or even discriminated against.

 The employees being evaluated should also read and sign completed evaluations so that they know the conclusion and can dispute any facts in advance; results should be sent in writing, not orally communicated.
 Have an effective document retention system in place for all these materials.

 Under the above-reported cases, an effective first step to take when you find an employee is performing poorly is to meet with them to discuss solutions.
 Give the employee a choice of undergoing training or a transfer to a different job role.
 Document the process with a written acknowledgment of the employee’s choice and the company’s specific implementation plan.

-The company’s human resource manager must already have in place a complaint process for the training or job role change, a high legal bar that can be cleared by taking commercially reasonable effort to support their success.
+The company’s human resource manager must already have in place a complaint process for the training or job role change.

+Supporting trainees’ success in a commercially reasonable manner is the best way to ensure that your program clear the high bar set by the law.
 Personalize the training program to remediate the employee’s shortcomings and inadequate skills.
 Hold the training at reasonable times, not during employee breaks, with training cycles of at least a week.

 If using a PIP, document it in both company policy and the Employee Handbook with a description of the specific training methodology and process.
 The PIP documentation for the job role should list the curriculum, objectives, improvement targets, training methodology, plan of action, and quality standards.

-The China Employment Contract Act §40 provides that management has discretion to reasonably unilaterally transfer a poorly performing employee to a different position if the salary adjustments are done in accordance with a lawful salary plan.
-Avoid §40 constructive discharge allegations and ensure that the reassignment is not discriminatory or abusive by offering a related position that utilizes the employee’s competency, and not a role for which they are untrained.
-An alternative is to reasonably reduce their salary and workload, but make sure the salary adjustment is fair, and not a cost-cutting pretext.
+Avoid § 40 constructive discharge allegations and ensure that the reassignment is not discriminatory or abusive by offering a related position that utilizes the employee’s competency, and not a role for which they are untrained.
+An alternative is to reasonably reduce their salary and workload, but make sure the salary adjustment is fair, and that management is not using performance as a pretext to cut costs.

 Abuse allegations in China are often raised in the context of Foreign Corrupt Practices Act (FCPA) compliance, where dishonest managers are alleged to constructively discharge staff that raise concerns or make compliance reports.
 Therefore, a documented objective process can prevent retaliation for attempting to comply with global company policy.

 In China, a reasonable second-chance evaluation must be given to the employee after reassignment or retraining, which is a reasonably long period that has a definite start and end date provided to the employee in writing.
-Employees can only be lawfully terminated without severance compensation if they continue to perform poorly after that time has passed.
-In a dispute, an excessively long period increases uncertainty around the performance conclusion, and an excessively short one lacks credibility as to whether the employee has a fair chance to be rehabilitated.
+Employees can only be lawfully terminated without severance pay if they continue to perform poorly after that time has passed.
+In a dispute, an excessively long period increases uncertainty around the performance determination, and an excessively short one lacks credibility as to whether the employee has a fair chance to be rehabilitated.

 This is governed by judicial reasonableness standards without defined numbers, but employment lawyers generally recommend that ordinary technical staff be given at least a month and managers be given at least three months.
 Since workplace learning occurs differently for each occupation, employers should tailor the period to match what happens in practice.

 At the end of the remediation period, an employee whose performance evaluation reveals they performed poorly twice in a row may be legally terminated.
 However, if the employee performed poorly once in the past, then met performance standards on a later evaluation, then the counter is reset and two new poor performance conclusions in a row must occur.
 The company needs to maintain full records of the entire termination process.

-Moreover, these records need to be reviewed for legal compliance prior to a termination decision.
-A major legal risk is provided in China Employment Contract Act §42, which provides five circumstances under which employment cannot be terminated, nuanced rules familiar to experienced labor lawyers.
+Get attorney review of the records supporting a termination for legal compliance before making the decision.
+A major legal risk is provided in China Employment Contracts Act § 42, which provides five circumstances under which employment cannot be terminated, nuanced rules familiar to experienced labor lawyers.

 Conclusion

 As noted above, legally terminating an employee in China is complicated and requires strict compliance with the China Employment Contract Act by providing the employee with procedural justice and a second chance to succeed at the job.
 Regulators have not published quantitative specifications, so taking an approach that aligns with the expectations of the judges in the cases discussed in this article can minimize legal risks.
-If the employee cannot be rehabilitated and termination is the only remaining possibility, you can terminate them with thirty days’ written notice of employment contract termination or provide a payment in lieu.
-The rules are inherently judicial in nature and revolve around collecting and preserving evidence for judicial review.
-To minimize legal risk, ask CBL to help find an attorney to optimize your China employment policies and processes.

 FURTHER READING